marioy47/blog-site/posts/javascript-promises-tricks/index.md

 In my case, I never had any issue understanding callbacks.
 They are ugly and produce the famous _callback hell_ where you can end up with functions that call functions that call functions that call...
 You guess it, functions.
 But they are easy to understand.

 With promises I had a little more trouble since the syntax made me think that code that once was asynchronous, it magically became synchronous.
 And that's not the case.
 It's still asynchronous, but a little more _flatter_.

+> Just remember that **to chain promises, you have to _return_ a promise at the end of each `then`**.

 When _async await_ came into de picture, all became more clear once I understood that **async code need to be encapsulated in it's own _async_ function**

+> That's why before NodeJS 16 you had to use IIFE functions.
+But more on that latter.

 So here there are a couple of tricks that I've learned to work with asynchronous code and most of all, how to work with _Promises_ without losing my mind.